sebastiangrugel/introtanzustandard_ts7297/content/en/docs/tanzuStandardIntroduction/section1Test.md

 All Modernapps Ninja learning content is publicly accessible and available openly, however a free membership is required to take tests and recieve a certificate of completion for the course.
 You must first [join the community](https://modernapps.ninja/about/membership/) and register for this course per the instructions in the course introduction section before attempting to submit a test.

-Ninja tests use devops tools and processes so the testing system itself provides both experience with and validation of foundational devops skills.
+The tests use devops tools and processes so the testing system itself provides both experience with and validation of foundational devops skills.

 - [Instructions](#instructions)
   - [Full Test Instructions](#full-test-instructions)